 - Are you better at listening skills or oral communication, or are you reading and writing your strengths?

 - How long can you study? — 2 or 6 years?

-Choosing the right foreign language course after 12th
+Choosing the suitable courses and foreign languages after 12th

 (i) Affordable Fees